AbdullahOthman1/time-series-analysis/README.md

 time-series-task/
 ├── data/               # Datasets for analysis
-├── notebooks/          # Jupyter notebooks with experiments and EDA ├── src/                # Source code for models and utilities ├── pyproject.toml      # Project dependencies and configuration ├── README.md           # Project documentation
+├── notebooks/          # Jupyter notebooks with experiments and EDA ├── output              # Folder for saving the results from the module.
+├── timeseries_module/  # Custom time series analysis module
+├── pyproject.toml      # Project dependencies and configuration
+├── README.md           # Project documentation
+├── usage.ipynb         # File for using the timeseries_module.
 ```

 ## Getting Started